How to Sleep With SI Joint Pain: Best Sleeping Positions for Sacroiliac Relief (2025)

 If you suffer from sacroiliac joint pain (SI joint pain), you know just how debilitating it can be.
 Sitting, standing, and sleeping for long periods can be incredibly painful, making simple daily activities far more difficult than usual.
 Luckily, there are some things you can do to relieve pain and improve SI joint dysfunction.
-Here are my top tips as a licensed physical therapist.

 What Is SI Joint Pain?